A CULTURAL

 PERFECTLY COOKED SUCCULENT MEATS

-The differing degrees of heat culminate in perfectly cooked, succulent meats.
+The differing degrees of heat culminate in perfectly cooked, succulent pieces of meat.
 Once the meat forms a crispy outer layer, it is shaved off for serving.
 The shavings are then combined with fresh tomatoes, onions, and sometimes fries, along with a generous drizzle of rich creamy tzatziki sauce.
 All of these simple ingredients are then tightly packed into a specific type of circular flat pita bread that resembles a wrap.

 A FRESH HOMEMADE SAUCE